Vivacity 20: Design

 The Vivacity 20 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, a spooned raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and twin keels or an optional single, fixed fin keel.
-It displaces 1800 lb and carries 680 lb of ballast. of flooding water ballast.
-The ballast is drained for road transport.
+It displaces 1800 lb and carries 680 lb of iron ballast.

 The boat has a draft of 2.33 ft with the twin keels allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 4 hp outboard motor for docking and manoeuvring.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side just aft of the bow cabin and is equipped with a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 36 in.

 For sailing the design is equipped with a range of jibs or genoas.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.6 kn.